jakobzhao/geog458/readme.md

 -   `To think critically about the technologies used in digital scholarship, including the material, social, and political implications of digital tech development, maintenance and utilization.`

 -   `To discern, through investigation, the  relationship between space, technology, and society through critical engagement with practical and theoretical digital geographies methods.`

 ## :calendar: Weekly Schedule

-### _Preperation_
+### _Preparation_

 -   [**Gear up the working environment**](assets/gearup.md) :computer:  :beer:
--   **Canvas Survey:** Through a survey, students will team up as group of 5 ~ 6 people according to the profeciency of technical skills and interests. `Due: March 31st, 2020, by 11:59pm`
+-   **Canvas Survey:** Through a survey, students will team up as group of 5 ~ 6 people according to the proficiency of technical skills and interests. `Due: March 31st, 2020, by 11:59pm`
 -   **Groups:** Based on the Survey, we have 8 groups (check [here](assets/groups.md)), and I have assigned an group coordinator to each group.
-Please start meeting your gourp members.
+Please start meeting your group members.
 Over the quarter, you will work together on ~~the collaborative project and~~ the in-class discussion.

 ### Week 1: Intro to digital geographies